zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 5
+### Challenge 5 - Base Composition

+Understanding the relative composition of nucleotide bases is a common first step in exploratory sequence analysis.

-From a DNA string, count the proportion of each base within the sequence, don't worry about printing the exact output, just get the answer for a, c, g, and t
+Given a DNA string, calculate the proportion of each base (A, C, G, T) within the sequence.

 ###### Output